LeRoy Collins: Governorship

-Collins used the little-known provision in Section 10 of Article Four of the state constitution by unilaterally adjourning the legislature to prevent it from passing the resolution the first time.
-After the legislature returned and passed the resolution, he had no power to veto it, as it was not a law but a resolution expressing the sense of the legislature.
+Collins prevented passage of the resolution the first time by using his power under Section 10 of Article Four of the state constitution to unilaterally adjourn the legislature.
+After the legislature returned and passed the resolution, Collins could not veto it, because it was not a proposed law but only a resolution expressing the sentiments of the legislature.

 When the interposition resolution reached his office, Collins noted on it the following, in his own handwriting:

 The document is held by the State Archives of Florida.

 In 1955, Collins personally reviewed the case of the Groveland Four, a case that had been unjust to four black men.
 Two of these men had been murdered during the case, an underage boy was given life in prison, and Walter Irvin was sentenced to death for a rape where there was little to no evidence against him.
-Collins decided to commute Irvin's sentence to life in prison, he explained: "My conscience told me it was a bad case, badly handled, badly tried ...
+Collins decided to commute Irvin's sentence to life in prison, explaining: "My conscience told me it was a bad case, badly handled, badly tried ...
 I was asked to take a man's life.
 My conscience would not let me do it."

 Collins became Chairman of the Southern Governors' Association in 1957.

 Collins fell just a few votes short of persuading the first Constitution Revision Commission to send an amendment to voters to abolish capital punishment in the state.
 He later recalled that he worked for the amendment because every time an execution was carried out under his order, it left him feeling nearly as guilty as the murderers.
 His two immediate successors, C. Farris Bryant and Haydon Burns, also opposed the death penalty.